Stiripentol

-Stiripentol, sold under the brand name Diacomit, is an anticonvulsant medication used for the treatment of Dravet syndrome - a serious genetic brain disorder.
+Stiripentol, sold under the brand name Diacomit, is an anticonvulsant medication used for the treatment of Dravet syndrome—a serious genetic brain disorder.

-The most common side effects include loss of appetite, weight loss, insomnia (difficulty sleeping), drowsiness, ataxia (inability to co‑ordinate muscle movements), hypotonia (low muscle strength) and dystonia (muscle disorders).
+The most common side effects include loss of appetite, weight loss, insomnia, drowsiness, ataxia (inability to co‑ordinate muscle movements), hypotonia (low muscle strength), and dystonia.

 Medical uses

 In the European Union, stiripentol is indicated for use in conjunction with clobazam and valproate as adjunctive therapy of refractory generalized tonic-clonic seizures in people with severe myoclonic epilepsy in infancy (SMEI, Dravet's syndrome) whose seizures are not adequately controlled with clobazam and valproate.

 In the United States, stiripentol is indicated for the treatment of seizures associated with Dravet syndrome in people two years of age and older taking clobazam.
 There are no clinical data to support the use of stiripentol as monotherapy in Dravet syndrome.

 It is used in some countries as an add-on therapy with sodium valproate and clobazam for treating children with Dravet syndrome whose seizures are not adequately controlled.
 As of 2017, it was not known whether stiripentol remains useful as children become adolescents or adults.